pkerschbaum/vscode/README.md

 ### Read file icon theme from disk and create CSS rules and classnames

 1. Download a VS Code file icon theme (e.g. <https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme>) and put it somewhere in your project.
-2. Call `loadFileIconTheme` with a `URI` object pointing to the directory of the file icon theme.
-This will return an instance of [`FileIconTheme`](./src/code-oss-file-icon-theme/load-file-icon-theme.ts#L14-L17).
+2. Call `loadFileIconThemeCssRules` with a `URI` object pointing to the directory of the file icon theme.
+This will return the CSS rules for the icon theme.
-3. Put the `FileIconTheme.iconThemeCssRules` into the `<head>` of your application, and put the class `show-file-icons` in some common ancestor of the HTML elements which should receive the file icons (e.g., on a root `<div>` element).
-The css selectors of the theme engine expect that class to be present (this class can be removed/added to "toggle" the presence of file icons).
+3. Put the CSS rule into the `<head>` of your application, and put the class `show-file-icons` in some common ancestor of the HTML elements which should receive the file icons (e.g., on a root `<div>` element).
+The CSS selectors of the theme engine expect that class to be present (this class can be removed/added to "toggle" the presence of file icons).
    The icon theme is now "active".
-4. Use `FileIconTheme.getIconClasses` to retrieve classnames which you have to put on the HTML element which should receive the icon.
+4. Use `getIconClasses` to retrieve classnames which you have to put on the HTML element which should receive the icon.

 ### (optional) Register languages to get more accurate file icons